smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/using.md

 variable represented by a token.
 The token is the name of the Dynamic Variable enclosed within a pair of curly brackets {} (or another reserved value, as specified in the LSAM Utilities configuration at LSAM sub-menu 3, option 7).
-For example, a Dynamic Variable named \"SCANVAL\" would be represented by the token {SCANVAL}.
+For example, a Dynamic Variable named "SCANVAL" would be represented by the token {SCANVAL}.

 Dynamic Variables are discussed in detail in this topic.
 There is also